Meyer Memorial Trust

 • State, local, and tribal government entities (including public schools)

-• Fiscally sponsored charitable organizations
+• Fiscally sponsored charitable organisations

 Two-Step Process (for some opportunities):